Dave Cowens: Boston Celtics (1978–1979)

 He began his coaching career by serving as a player-coach for the Boston Celtics during the 1978–79 season, but he quit coaching after the season and returned as a full-time player before retiring in 1980.

 Bay State Bombardiers (1984–1985)

 Cowens coached the Bay State Bombardiers of the Continental Basketball Association in 1984–85.

 San Antonio Spurs (1994–1996)

 Cowens returned to the NBA coaching ranks as an assistant coach for the San Antonio Spurs in 1994–96 and was considered for the coaching job of the Boston Celtics during the 1995 offseason.

 Charlotte Hornets (1996–1999)

-Cowens served as head coach of the Charlotte Hornets from 1996 to 1999.
+In 1996 Cowens was named the next head coach of the Charlotte Hornets replacing Allan Bristow after the team's 42–40 finish the prior season.
+In his first year as head coach during the 1996–97 season, he led the team to a 13-game improvement from the following year with to 54–28 record, securing the Eastern Conference's fourth seed however they were swept by the New York Knicks before in the opening round.
+During the 1997-98 season he coached the team to another winning season with a 51-31 record, once again securing the fourth seed.
+They beat the Atlanta Hawks in the opening round 3-1 before losing to the Chicago Bulls 4-1 n the semifinals.
+However, tensions arose in half way through the 1998–99 season and Cowens resigned on March 8, 1999, citing dissatisfaction with his salary as one of the league's lowest-paid coaches.

 Golden State Warriors (2000–2001)

 Cowens was the head coach of the Golden State Warriors from 2000 to 2001.
 He was the head coach for the entire 2000–2001 season, before being fired 23 games into the 2001–2002 season.